 Our Goal

-Packing two meters of DNA inside ten-micron nuclei creates a very crowded environment.
-This is an extraordinary feat of compaction and organization because cellular processes such as replication, transcription, and DNA repair must occur within such a dense setting.
+Packing two meters of DNA inside ten-micron nuclei leads to a very crowded environment.
+This is an extraordinary feat of compaction and organization because cellular processes such as DNA repair, replication, and transcription must occur within such a dense setting.
 We have all seen how electric cables become invariably entangled and non-functional inside our drawers.
-Cells face the same problems, and therefore developed mechanisms that organize the physical structure of the genome and ensure its regulation and integrity.
-Our lab studies how the mechanisms that fold and compact the genome, help ensure precise spatial-temporal activation of gene expression.
-Our goal is to understand the regulatory mechanisms that ensure accurate specification of the first mammalian cell types, which are essential to support healthy pregnancies.
+Cells face the same problems and therefore developed mechanisms that organize the physical structure of the genome and ensure its regulation and integrity.
+Our lab studies how genome folding not only fits DNA within the constraints of the nuclear space but also is used as a critical mechanism of gene regulation.
+This is particularly important during development because dysregulation of gene expression causes severe birth defects.